-Are you considering an alternative winter break and want to learn how you can get involved in winter break volunteer abroad programs?
+Are you considering an alternative winter break in 2017 and want to learn how you can get involved in winter break volunteer abroad programs?
 With winter on the horizon, now is a perfect time to start researching winter break trips with International Volunteer HQ!

 Volunteering abroad during your winter break is the ideal way to ditch the cold, make a meaningful contribution to a community abroad, while adding volunteer work to your resume, developing your skills set and improving your future job prospects!